yunkunrao/tendermint.com/src/content/intro/getting-started/deploy-testnet.md

 curl http://localhost:46657/status |  jsonpp | grep app_hash
 ```

-visit http://localhost:46657 in your browser to see the other endpoints.
+visit [http://localhost:46657](http://localhost:46657) in your browser to see the other endpoints.

 ## Deploy a Tendermint Testnet

 Now that we've run a single Tendermint node with one validator and a couple applications,
 let's deploy a testnet to run our application with four validators.

-For this part of the tutorial, we assume you have an account at digital ocean and are willing to
+For this part of the tutorial, we assume you have an account at [DigitalOcean](https://www.digitalocean.com/) and are willing to
 pay to start some new droplets to run your nodes.
 You can of course stop and destroy them at any time.

 First, install [`docker-machine`](https://docs.docker.com/machine/install-machine/) and get a DigitalOcean account and access token.